zamtools/ng-environments/README.md

     ];
 }]);
 ```
-NOTE: an error will be thrown if no environments can be matched against the address.
+**NOTE: an error will be thrown if no environments can be matched against the address.**

-=== Releases
+## Releases

 0.1.0 - Initial